-- When the xDSL modem router is using a private WAN IP address (192.168.x.x, 10.x.x.x, or 172.16.x.x), as indicated by a yellow text. - The router may be on a network that uses multiple NAT tables.
+- When the wireless router is using a private WAN IP address (192.168. x.x, 10.x.x.x, or 172.16.x.x), as indicated by a yellow text. - The router may be on a network that uses multiple NAT tables.

-4.3.7 NAT Passthrough
+4.3.6 NAT Passthrough

 NAT Passthrough allows a Virtual Private Network (VPN) connection to pass through the router to the network clients.
-PPTP Passthrough, L2TP Passthrough, IPsec Passthrough, RTSP Passthrough, H.323 Passthrough, and SIP Passthrough are enabled by default.
+PPTP Passthrough, L2TP Passthrough, IPsec Passthrough and RTSP Passthrough are enabled by default.